centreon/centreon-documentation/en/graph-views/migrate.md

 ---
 This section explains how to move Centreon MAP server over to another server.
 This task may be useful if you need to migrate your reporting server from CentOS 6 to CentOS 7.

-## Install the new Centreon MAP serve
+## Install the new Centreon MAP server

 Please refer to the installation chapter in this documentation to install your new Centreon MAP server.